Side Effects Of Antidepressants

 Seeking information on depression?

 Thought to be the result of alterations in salivary gland function, dry mouth is a common antidepressant side effect—particularly with tricyclic antidepressants.
-It seems to affect elderly people more frequently than other populations.
-Drinking plenty of water can help lubricate the mouth, and chewing sugar-free gum can help produce more saliva.
+This side effect seems to affect elderly people more frequently than other populations.
+Drinking plenty of water can help lubricate the mouth, and chewing sugar-free gum may produce more saliva.

-Fluctuations in glycemic levels have been found in those taking certain antidepressants.
+Fluctuations in glycemic levels have been recorded as side effects by those taking certain antidepressants.
 There is evidence that certain medications (e.g., trazodone and escitalopram) may decrease blood sugar, while others (e.g., sertraline) may increase it.
 This side effect can be particularly noticeable for those who live with a condition that already affects their blood glucose, like diabetes or hypoglycemia.
 Dizziness, weakness, or excessive fatigue could all be related to changes in blood sugar levels.

 Research suggests that a combination of psychotherapy and medication may be the most effective treatment course for individuals with depression.
 There is also evidence that online platforms may be an efficacious method of offering mental health care to those who may not have providers in their area or who simply prefer the convenience of attending therapy from home.
 One literature review suggests that online therapy may reduce depression symptoms with a “lower cost and greater convenience than traditional therapy.”